gvwilson/thirdbit/_posts/2020/2020-07-30-save-the-humans.md

 but I think it could be fun,
 and I'd like to see more games where you're trying to save people instead of slaughter them.
 Now if you'll excuse me,
-I think someone is setting up a round of *Pandemic*...
+I think someone is setting up a round of *Pandemic*…